Angella Okutoyi: Personal life

-Doubles: 1 (title)

 Junior career

 Angella participated in the 2022 Australian Open bracket.
 She defeated Italian qualifier Federica Urgesi in three sets in the first round, and she continued her form against Australian qualifier Zara Larke in the second round, winning in three sets.
-She lost her third round match against Serbian player Lola Radivojević, 3-6, 2-6, but her performance made her the first Kenyan in the world to progress to a third round in a major.
+She lost her third round match against Serbian player Lola Radivojević, 3–6, 2–6, but her performance made her the first Kenyan in the world to progress to a third round in a major.
 At Wimbledon, Okutoyi won the girls' doubles title with Rose Marie Nijkamp.

+Professional career

+Okutoyi became the first Kenyan player to win an ITF singles title when she defeated Isabella Harvison in the final at the W15 Monastir in July 2023.
+She was also the first player from her country to win any professional singles championship since Paul Wekesa claimed the Andorra Challenger in 1994.

+She won her second ITF title at the W25 Nairobi in December 2023, defeating Lena Papadakis in the final.